Erin-Renee/JPACRUDProject/README.md

 ### Lesson Learned

 I learned how to create, read, update AND delete from the database.
-I found it tricky to
+I found it tricky to get the update portion working correctly.
+I decided to make two methods for it in the controller